Getting an emotional support animal in Manitoba can mean all the difference for individuals with mental and/or psychological disabilities.

 Still, as far as bringing your ESA to work goes, there is no law that obligates an employer to allow you to bring an ESA to work with you.
 The best thing you can do is speak with your manager about bringing your ESA to work.
 Show them your ESA letter and tell them how your companion animal boosts your morale and helps you to be more productive.
 You never know–they may be sympathetic to your situation!

 Manitoba does not have a law clarifying the accommodation of ESAs.
 You can argue that the Human Rights Act covers this situation to some extent.
 This legislation protects persons with disabilities.
 It states that: “A person must not deny to a person with a disability residential premises advertised or otherwise represented as available for occupancy by a tenant.”

 Keep in mind, however, that some landlords simply might not allow an ESA.
 Make sure that yours is sympathetic before trying to bring an ESA home.
 Otherwise, look for accommodation where pets are allowed.

 The rules for ESAs in campus housing are not set in stone.

 Contact the school about your ESA before moving in.

-Just because one air carrier will allow Fifi to sit on your lap during the flight, doesn’t mean that the next airline will.
-Make sure to find out about the specific airline’s ESA policy.
+Just because one air carrier will allow your ESA to sit on your lap during the flight doesn’t mean that the next airline will.
+Make sure to find out about your specific airline’s ESA policy.

 Some airlines impose restrictions on the size, age, and breed of animal that may travel in the cabin with you.
 For the sake of your and your ESA’s safety, as well as that of fellow passengers, you may be asked to crate your ESA for the duration of the flight.